 Copy the output of the last command.
 Go to https://c4science.ch/settings.
-On the left panel, click "SSH Public Keys", then "SSH Key Actions", "Upload Public Key".
+On the left panel, click "SSH Public Keys", then "SSH Key Actions", "Upload Public Keys".
 Give it a name and paste the output of the cat command.

-7. C4Science should provide you with an URL for your repository (it starts with ssh://).
-You can clone your repository git clone <c4science-repository-url> cd <name-of-your-choice>
+6. C4Science should provide you with an URL for your repository (it starts with ssh://).
+You can clone your repository

+'''

+git clone <c4science-repository-url>

+'''